UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/ValueRefSemantics.md

 >
 > [Microsoft Documentation](https://docs.microsoft.com/dotnet/csharp/language-reference/keywords/ref)

-So what is the meaning of passing a reference type, by reference?
+So what is the meaning of passing a reference type by reference?
 From the same documentation source:

-> "You can also use the ref keyword to pass reference types by reference.
+> "You can also use the `ref` keyword to pass reference types by reference.
 Passing a reference type by reference enables the called method to replace the object to which the reference parameter refers in the caller.
 The storage location of the object is passed to the method as the value of the reference parameter.
 If you change the value in the storage location of the parameter (to point to a new object), you also change the storage location to which the caller refers."

 Here is a simple example: